RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-28-Navigating-the-AI-Landscape-in-Switzerla.md

 ---
 title:  "Navigating the AI Landscape in Switzerland: Policy Implications for Critical Infrastructure"
-excerpt:  "Switzerland's energy and health sectors will see the rapid adoption of AI system (...)"
+excerpt:  "Switzerland's energy and health sectors will see the rapid adoption of AI systems in the coming years.
+Anticipated benefits include better, personalised healthcare, a reduced burden on health professionals, and more reliable energy producti (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Report.png
 sidebar: